 Looking to host a fun and profitable event this winter?
 A Winter Olympics-themed trivia night could be your answer.
 Here's why and how to make it work:

-- What You Need: Prepare a mix of easy, medium, and hard trivia questions (30/40/30 ratio), themed visuals, and Olympic-style rounds like "Record Breakers" or "Host Cities Challenge."
+- What You Need: Prepare a mix of easy, medium, and hard trivia questions (roughly 30/40/30), themed visuals, and Olympic-style rounds like "Record Breakers" or "Host Cities Challenge."

 - How to Succeed: Use themed decor, loyalty programs, and special prizes like Team USA-branded glassware to keep guests engaged and returning.